Learn about natural heartburn remedy and

 These alkaline foods help cool and soothe the pain of heartburn.
 The alkalinity neutralize the acidic environment, cleanse, repair, heal and nourish.

-The root vegetables, carrot, lotusroot, jicama and potato are very mild and calming to the digestive system and wounds/ulcers in the tract.
+Root vegetables such as carrot, lotusroot, jicama and potato are very mild and calming to the digestive system and wounds/ulcers in the tract.
 Cucumber and the other green vegetables are alkaline and soothing as well.

 Some Suggested Combos (measurement for one portion):